-Pictured here is an illustrative map showcasing the entire East Bank.
+Pictured here is an illustrative map from the Vision Plan showcasing the entire East Bank.

 - Beginning at the Interstate 65 crossing over the Cumberland River as the Northern boundary, moving South through the proposed Oracle Campus, River North Development